TigsterCox/Smol-Panini-Case/README.md

  - Emil (Ketzal) for the name idea
  - Meia (KOUNOLAB's #1 employee) for the IMU's
  - Lexie (aka scwanf) for all of the hardwork developing smols and tollerating my harrasment
+ - Lyall (Stacked Slime) for creating this format and providing firmware versions for use
  - The rest of the #Smol-Slime channel for all of the help with understanding how it all works